Scientific Time Sharing Corporation: History

 STSC continued to make enhancements to the interpreter, notably improving the performance of many of the primitive functions.

 In 1985, Dan Dyer of STSC and Ian Sharp of I. P. Sharp Associates jointly received the Kenneth E. Iverson Award for Outstanding Contribution to APL.

 In the early 1980s, the timesharing market began collapsing, mostly due to the appearance in the marketplace of relatively lower cost IBM mainframe computers, such as the IBM 4300.
 STSC quickly changed its focus to supply APL services for in-house and the rapidly developing personal computer (PC) market.

 In 1982, STSC released APL*Plus/PC, which was a very successful APL interpreter for the IBM personal computer.
 In the mid 1980s, STSC developed the APL*Plus/Unix interpreter, a full 32-bit interpreter which was the basis of further APL development, notably APL*Plus/386, which was later available for Intel 386 class machines and higher.
 Arguably, the APL*Plus/386 interpreter fostered the exodus of APL applications from mainframe to PC environments, as the hardware and software were finally correctly matched to facilitate a straightforward migration of medium- to large-sized applications away from mainframes.

-In the mid 1980s, STSC released an APL compiler for its APL*Plus add-on for the IBM VSAPL License Program Product.
+In the mid 1980s, STSC released an APL compiler for its APL*Plus add-on for the IBM VSAPL program product.
 Along with language features designed to profile code execution, this compiler implementation was oriented toward replacing resource-consuming functions in place with compiled ones, leading to overall performance improvements.

 By the mid 1990s, the APL*Plus/386 system had become one of the leading APL interpreters in the market, however it did not run under the then-new Microsoft Windows 3.1.
 Although there were some attempts at Windows interoperability, development on the APL*Plus/Win product began shortly before the APL products were sold to LEX2000.
 This latest Windows product is the basis for the current APLNow (formerly APL2000) interpreter product line.